Prior99/hyrest/docs/api-validation.md

 ## Context sensitive validation

-Another method called `validateCtx` exists, which takes a factory with the context passed in as the first argument.
-It is possible to specify the context by calling `.context(obj)` on the hyrest middleware.
-This way a context object can be passed through to the validation.
+A method called [validateCtx](https://prior99.gitlab.io/hyrest/api/hyrest/interfaces/fullvalidator.html#validatectx) exists on [@is](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#is), which takes a factory with the context passed in as the first argument.

+> It is possible to specify the context by calling [context on the hyrest middleware](api-server#context).
+> This way a context object can be passed through to the validation.

 ```typescript
 app.use(hyrest(...controllers).context({